choderalab/rna_bgsu/README.md

 - `cluster_motifs.ipynb`
     - Each triple base set was clustered with bottom-up (agglomerative) hierarchical clustering with average linking.
     - Euclidean distances between set of pre-defined atom pairs were used as input features.
+Also tried torsion angles as input features for clustering but internal distances were better.
     - Distance threhold of "1" was used for clustering.
 This was defined so that the number of cluster centroids from each triple base set were ~4000 structures.
-The maximum RMSD measured from the centroid structure for each cluster was also monitored to insure structures are well-clustered.
-Maximum RMSD from all clusters are below ~2.2 Angstroms.
+The maximum RMSD measured from the centroid structure for each cluster was also monitored to ensure structures are well-clustered.
+Maximum RMSD from all clusters are below ~2.4 Angstroms.